dev4press/demopress/readme.txt

 Open the WordPress 'Settings' menu, there you will find 'DemoPress' panel.

 == Changelog ==
+= 1.2 (2020.12.02) =
+* Edit: comments: improved handling top level option with value 0
+* Fix: query to get comments was not using approved flag value

 = 1.1 (2020.11.25) =
 * New: title builder: Listed - get titles from predefined list of titles
 * New: image builder: LocalStorage - get images from predefined storage location